rieder/stellar_evolution_api/stellar_evolution_pseudocode.md

 # Stellar Evolution API v0.1
 This document describes function signatures for a stellar evolution API in pseudo code.

-The API is based on the API used in [AMUSE](https://amuse.readthedocs.io/en/latest/reference/introduction_interface_specification.html) and is further inspired by [FDPS](https://github.com/FDPS/FDPS/blob/master/doc/doc_specs_cpp_en.pdf).
+The API is directly based on the API used in [AMUSE](https://amuse.readthedocs.io/en/latest/reference/introduction_interface_specification.html).

 See also: [https://github.com/amusecode/amuse/blob/main/src/amuse/community/interface/se.py]